Witherflare/NeuralNetwork/README.md

 # NeuralNetwork
-This is a neural network library for node.js
+This is a neural network library for node.js & ct

 I tried commenting what was going on as well as possible to make understanding what's going on in the code easier.